zapplea/sentiment_coarse_model/sentiment/senti_nn/README.md

 #Note:
 The attribute is given even in the test.
 So, if the attributes cannot be recognized correctly, the performance of the sentiment will be influenced.
 TODO:for coarse model, there should be something to eliminate the influence of padded sentences' labels.

+# path dependency version
+dependency relathion words: since these words are special and cannot be find in the original word embedding, we extract all of them and form a vocabulary of relation words.
+The relation words are something like "#case#", or "#amod#".
+They will be randomly initialized, which means we use np.random.normal to give each word a embedding.
+Then this vocabulary will be attached at the end of the original word embeddings, so we can use one lookup table to process sentences and dependency path.
+In the program, just need to know the number of relation words.

+# paramters:
+### new paramters:
+'rel_words_num': the number of relation words.